Pickles6855/dnd/Session.md

 ## Previous Session
-In Living Quarters, Goblin Hideout
+In Swamp, fighting bullywugs and giant frogs

 ## What's Happened So Far